Zoroaster: Life

-Eventually, at the age of about forty-two, he received the patronage of queen Hutaosa and a ruler named Vishtaspa, an early adherent of Zoroastrianism (possibly from Bactria according to the Shahnameh).
+Eventually, at the age of about 42, Zoroaster received the patronage of queen Hutaosa and a ruler named Vishtaspa, an early adherent of Zoroastrianism (possibly from Bactria according to the Shahnameh).

 According to the tradition, he lived for many years after Vishtaspa's conversion, managed to establish a faithful community, and married three times.
 His first two wives bore him three sons, Isat Vâstra, Urvatat Nara, and Hvare Chithra, and three daughters, Freni, Thriti, and Pouruchista.
 His third wife, Hvōvi, was childless.
 Zoroaster died when he was 77 years and 40 days old.
-The later Pahlavi sources like Shahnameh, instead claim that an obscure conflict with Tuiryas people led to his death, murdered by a karapan (a priest of the old religion) named Brādrēs.
+There are conflicting traditions on Zoroaster's manner of death.
+The most common is that he was murdered by a karapan (priest of the old religion) named Brādrēs, while performing at an altar.
+The Dēnkart, and the epic Shahnameh, ascribe his death to a Turanian soldier named Baraturish, potentially a spin on the same figure, while other traditions combine both accounts or hold that he died of old age.